harrybooth/harrybooth.github.io/index.md

 3. __Inverse Problems - Regularization, Wavelet Denoisers and Poission Noise Models:__
 Course leader: Simon Arridge.
 This project required us to solve a variety of computational problems from a selection of inverse problem topics.
 My report can be found [here](https://github.com/harrybooth/harrybooth.github.io/tree/main/Inverse%20Problems) along with supporting notebooks.
 4. __Morphogenetic Programming:__
 Course leader: Martha Tsigkari.
 6 mini projects, incl.
 3D game of life, L-Systems, Particle Systems, Quad Trees, Genetic algorithms and Gene Regulatory Networks.
 All experiments completed using grasshopper scripts (C#) and Rhino 3D.
-Scripts and animations can be found [here]().
+Final boards on gene regulatory networks can be found [here](https://github.com/harrybooth/harrybooth.github.io/tree/main/Morphogenetic%20Programming).
 5. __Research Computing in C++: Multibody planetary simulator__
 Course leader: Jim Dobson.
 This project required us to build a a multibody planetary simulator, along with a command line user interface, in C++.
 The source code can be found [here](url).